thejsway/thejsway/manuscript/chapter04.md

 }
 ```

-Just like the previous one, it shows all integer numbers between 1 and 5.
+Just like the previous code block, this block shows all integer numbers between 1 and 5.

 ![Execution result](images/chapter04-02.png)

 ### How it works

-You'll use the following syntax to write a `while` loop.
+You'll use the following syntax used to write a `while` loop.

 ```js
 while (condition) {